hwanhuh/2D-GS-Viser-Viewer/README.md

 ```
 - Colab
     - You can also use the viewer in the Colab, powered by ngrok (see [example](./2dgs_viewer_colab.ipynb))
-    - To use Colab and ngrok, you should add the below code to the 'start' function in the 'viewer.py' (line 246)
+    - To use Colab and ngrok, you should add the below code to the 'start' function in the 'viewer.py'
 ```python
     def start(self, block: bool = True, server_config_fun=None, tab_config_fun=None):
         # create viser server